Deepa46/Dominos_Predictive_Purchase_Order_System/README.md

 ### 3. Model Training
-- Train the Prophet model on historical sales data to predict future ingredient requirements.
+- Train the Arima model on historical sales data to predict future ingredient requirements.
 - Fine-tune model parameters to enhance accuracy and reliability.

 ### 4. Model Evaluation